Aled Davies (field athlete): 2012 London Summer Paralympics

 In the close season of 2013/14, Davies underwent surgery to his foot.
 Despite believing he would struggle to regain early form he broke the world record in both the discus and shot put on 6 April 2014.
 He recorded a throw of 48.87m in the discus and 14.87m in the shot at the Weir Archer Academy in London in April 2014.
 The following month at the Cardiff Capital Throws in Leckwith he improved on his world record again in the shot.
 For the first time in his career he threw over 15 metres with a distance of 15.13m.

-As part of the buildup to the 2014 Commonwealth Games, Davies took part in the Queen's Baton Relay on its leg through Wales.
+As part of the build up to the 2014 Commonwealth Games, Davies took part in the Queen's Baton Relay on its leg through Wales.
 Davies was joined by members of the Eryri Harriers Athletics Club as the baton was taken to the summit of Snowdon, the highest peak in Wales.
 At the Commonwealth Games, Davies, who was team captain, finished second behind England's Dan Greaves.
 Davies was hurt by failing to take the gold, and used the experience to spur him on at the forthcoming European Championships.

 Davies returned to his home country to compete in the 2014 IPC Athletics European Championships as he aimed for double gold.
 Buoyed on by the home crowd, Davies did not disappoint.
 He took the gold in the shot put with a throw of 13.66m to win convincingly.
 The discus competition took part on the final day and Davies threw 46.46m to take his second gold medal of the Championships.